 Laura Mandala, Managing Director

 Laura Mandala has been helping the tourism industry unlock, decode and harness the power of travel data and trends for nearly two decades.
-As the head of Mandala Research, one of the leading travel and tourism research firms in the world, she spends considerable time evaluating important emerging developments and that help destinations and travel companies make the right decisions to attract the right travelers.

 Her career includes tenure at the U.S. Travel Association where she served as Vice President of Research.
 Mandala also worked over a span of 15 years as a consultant with Marriott International, where she gained extensive expertise in brand tracking, brand equity, and brand identity research, as well as global product and service preferences, portfolio analysis, loyalty program membership, suite design and decor, and website usability.